Housing benefit and council tax support

 If you (and your partner) have £16,000 or more in savings and capital, you will not be able to claim housing benefit and council tax support, unless you are receiving the guarantee credit part of pension credit.

 You will also need to provide evidence of your income, for example your wage slips, tax credit letter and capital for example bank statements, share certificates.
-Download the full evidence requirements checklist [pdf].
+Please see what evidence you need to provide.

 What is 'capital'?